 Class participation and in-class discussion are worth 33.3% of your final course grade.
 Class attendance is mandatory.
-This class is only 2 days in length.
-If you are unable to make the 2 days of class, please do not sign up for the course.
+This class is only three days in length.
+If you are unable to make the three days of class, please contact me in advance.